MMNTM logo

 DeepSeek Moment

-In the Hegemony Era (November 2022 through February 2024), the market ran on what you might call the Vibes Metric: conversational fluency, brand ubiquity, cherry-picked demos, Chatbot Arena Elo ratings.
+In the Hegemony Era (November 2022 through February 2024), the market ran on what you might call the Impression Metric: conversational fluency, brand ubiquity, cherry-picked demos, Chatbot Arena Elo ratings.

-The problem with vibes is they don't compound.
-Chatbot Arena measures preference—which model sounds more helpful.
-It doesn't measure utility—whether the model can do the work.
+The problem with impressions is they don't compound.
+Chatbot Arena measures preference—which model sounds more helpful in a single turn.
+It doesn't measure utility—whether the model can complete a task that takes fifty turns and three tool calls.

 The HumanEval Trap